autoSteve/ha-solcast-solar/FAQ.md

 Don't like the behaviour?
 Send feedback in a discussion, and revert to using an HA automation to update the forecast.

-### Q: Does the integration cope with daylight savings time / Summer time transitions?
+### Q: Does the integration cope with daylight savings / Summer / Winter time transitions?

 It does.